leolanese/Functional-Programming-mindset/README.md

 - Using "immutability" as a principle and avoiding shared mutable DOM is the motivation for its architecture and unidirectional data flow. </br> also using immutability "read-only props" (inputs argunment of a Component granting inmmutability and avoiding side-effects) <br/>
 - The react-redux connect() function is a purely "curried" one *0<br/>
 - Using "memoization" to cache the results of a component render() method, or simply the returned JSX of a functional component, so Memoization can be applied to both class and functional components, the feature is implemented has HOCs and React Hooks.<br/>
+- Using .setState() with previousState to avoid state mutations.<br/>
 React's development guidelines promote the creation of stateless component so this should grant that the output of a component only depends on its 'props'.
 A "stateless" component looks a lot like a "pure function", and indeed it is.
 So, as we can see React promotes more Functional-Oriented than Object-Oriented practices *2 <br/>
 <br/>